top of page

 Artificial Intelligence (AI) is being used to take predictive maintenance to the next level.
 With the ability to monitor and predict specific fault modes, AI can improve the efficiency and accuracy of maintenance efforts.

-The wireless vibration sensor offered by Miniotec, for example, uses AI algorithms to analyse data from the sensor and detect specific fault modes in various types of equipment.
+This wireless vibration sensor, for example, uses AI algorithms to analyse data from the sensor and detect specific fault modes in various types of equipment.
 The AI algorithms used by the sensor are able to recognise patterns and anomalies in the data compared to the physical properties and problem harmonics of the bearings the sensors are monitoring, allowing for the identification of specific fault modes in equipment such as gearboxes, pumps and motors with automated alarms / alerts issued.
 These algorithms can also be customised to detect specific fault modes in different types of equipment, making the sensor versatile and applicable to a wide range of industries.

 One example provided by Miniotec is the detection of bearing failures in gearboxes.
 The sensor's AI algorithms can analyse vibration data and identify specific patterns that indicate a bearing failure, allowing for early detection and preventative maintenance.
 Another example is the detection of cavitation in pumps.
 The sensor's AI algorithms can analyse vibration data and detect specific patterns that indicate cavitation, allowing for early detection and preventative maintenance.

-By utilising AI, the wireless vibration sensor offered by Miniotec is able to go beyond just monitoring thresholds as many other vibration solutions typically offer and provide specific fault mode identification.
+By utilising AI, this wireless vibration sensor is able to go beyond just monitoring thresholds as many other vibration solutions typically offer and provide specific fault mode identification.
 This leads to more accurate and efficient maintenance, reducing downtime and prolonging the lifespan of equipment.

 Highest Level of Data Security